Adversarial Attacks on Downstream Weather Forecasting Models: Application to Tropical Cyclone Trajectory Prediction: Introduction

-Generating realistic adversarial weather forecasts that alter the original TC trajectories is challenging due to the complex, non-linear interactions among the atmosphere, ocean, and environment.
-Over the years, researchers have developed various automated TC detection systems~\citep{ullrich2021tempestextremes,perez2024cytrack,yan2023trophy} that leverage forecasted weather conditions generated by weather prediction models to detect and track movement of the storm.
-For instance, \textit{TempestExtremes}~\citep{ullrich2021tempestextremes} employs expert-defined rules to detect TC tracks from forecasted meteorological variables such as wind speed, mean sea level pressure (MSLP), and geopotential thickness.

 While adversarial attacks on DLWF models is an active research area, their implications on downstream tasks remain largely unexplored, with several key challenges yet to be resolved.
 The \textbf{\underline{first}} challenge is to design attack methods that can handle outputs generated by TC detection systems.
-Given the black-box nature of such systems, this makes gradient-based methods, such as FGSM~\citep{goodfellow2014explaining}, PGD~\citep{madry2017towards}, or CW Attack~\citep{carlini2017towards}, infeasible.
+Given the black-box nature of such systems~\citep{ullrich2021tempestextremes,perez2024cytrack,yan2023trophy}, this makes gradient-based methods, such as FGSM~\citep{goodfellow2014explaining}, PGD~\citep{madry2017towards}, or CW Attack~\citep{carlini2017towards}, infeasible.
 One possible strategy is to pre-train a surrogate model that approximates the output of the TC detection system, enabling the use of gradient-based approaches for generating adversarial input samples.
 However, this strategy introduces additional challenges when applied to TC trajectory prediction.
-In particular, the \textbf{\underline{second}} challenge is handling the extreme class imbalance problem~\citep{johnson2019survey} when training the surrogate model, as the number of locations experiencing a TC event at each time step is far fewer ($< 0.01\%$) than those unaffected by the storm.
-Failure to address this challenge may lead to significant prediction errors when applying the TC detection system to the adversarial weather forecasts. \textbf{\underline{Third}}, incorrect predictions by the surrogate model may cause gradient-based attack processes to end prematurely by falsely indicating that the target objective has been reached.
-The \textbf{\underline{fourth}} challenge is to ensure that the adversarially generated forecasts are close to the original outputs generated by the DLWF models, while producing realistic TC trajectories that are free of conspicuous artifacts, e.g., zigzag paths, which could render the attack easily detectable.
+In particular, the \textbf{\underline{second}} challenge is handling the extreme class imbalance problem~\citep{johnson2019survey}, as the number of locations experiencing a TC event at each time step is far fewer ($< 0.01\%$) than those unaffected by the storm.
+Failure to address this challenge may lead to significant prediction errors when applying the TC detection system to the adversarial upstream forecasts. \textbf{\underline{Third}}, incorrect predictions by the surrogate model may cause gradient-based algorithms to end prematurely by falsely indicating that the target objective has been reached.
+The \textbf{\underline{fourth}} challenge is to ensure that the adversarial upstream forecasts are close to the original forecasts generated by the DLWF models, while producing realistic-looking TC trajectories, free of conspicuous artifacts such as zigzag paths, which could render the attack easily detectable.